dpryan79/bison/README.md

 even when limited to the same resources.

 ##Changes

+###0.3.2
+  *  Added bedGraph2MOABS to convert bedGraph files for use by MOABS.
+See usage above.

 ###0.3.1
   *  The various bedGraph files didn't previously have a "track" line.
 The UCSC Genome Browser requires this, so bedGraph files produced will now contain